-Unless otherwise negotiated with Council and the Primary User, all Secondary Users that use facilities are required to pay the applicable services and amenities fee as outlined in Appendix B: Schedule of Fees and Charges Contributions (p.
+Unless otherwise negotiated with Council and the Primary User, all Secondary Users that use facilities are required to pay applicable amenities and service fees as outlined in Appendix B: Schedule of Fees and Charges Contributions (p.
 31).

 100% of Amenities Fees collected by Council will be reimbursed to the Primary User to contribute towards utility, maintenance, amenities and fair wear and tear expenses.